ChainSafe/lodestar/README.md

 ## Architecture Overview

+- :package: This mono-repository contains a suite of Ethereum 2.0 packages.
 - :triangular_ruler: The [architecure docs](https://chainsafe.github.io/lodestar/design/architecture/) for Lodestar should give an overview over the node modules.

-## Packages

-- :package: This monorepo repository contains a suite of Ethereum 2.0 packages.
+- :balance_scale: The mono-repositoy is released under [LGPLv3 license](./LICENSE).
+Note, that the packages contain their own licenses.

 | Package                                                                                                                           | Version                                                                                                                                                       | License                                                                                                               | Docs                                                                                                                                             | Description                                 |
 | --------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------- |